slowernews/wisdom-tldr/README.md

 ###On insecurities, imperfections and shame

 Speaking openly about a problem is a sign of strength, not a weakness.<br>
-A man is not what he think he is: he is what he hides.
+You are not you think you are: *you are what you hide*.

 > *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*